i-doit/knowledge-base/docs/en/consolidate-data/jdisc-discovery.md

 ### Custom identifier

 !!! attention "Matching rule"
-    The `devideid` from JDisc is always used to identify objects.
+    The `deviceid` from JDisc is always used to identify objects.

 JDisc `deviceid` should be assigned with type JDisc when the object is created in the **Custom identifier** category.
 The objects should then also be identified here later.
 If no data is available, the object matching profile is used.